JotaMGomes/Python-Interview-Questions/README.md

-# Python-Interview-Questions
+# Python-Problems-Solutions
-My solutions for some interview questions.<br>
+My solution for some problems from LeetCode and Codility.<br>
 Obs.: When more then one solution: My first attempt and after some research.<br>

 ## [LeetCode](https://leetcode.com/problemset/all/)